 (k) Number of ESI IDs identifiable to a specific LSE.
 The Protected Information status of this information shall expire 365 days after the applicable Operating Day;

 (l) Information related to generation interconnection requests, to the extent such information is not otherwise publicly available.
-The Protected Information status of certain generation interconnection request information expires as provided in Section 1.3.3, Expiration of Confidentiality;
+The Protected Information status of certain generation interconnection request information expires as provided in Section 1.3.1.4, Expiration of Protected Information Status;

 (m) Resource-specific costs, design and engineering data, including such data submitted in connection with a verifiable cost appeal;